qienhuang/wake_on_wan/README.md

 # WAKE ON WAN
-**An hardware level wake on wan application.
+**A hardware level wake on wan application.
 Implemented in Arduino and ESP8266 board**

 ### Features: